darkronin/scriptKGS/README.md

   rotate board     | Rotate the board 180 degrees - can be useful to match the relay board with the streaming video, if the relayer is sitting opposite the camera.
-  3D board         | Apply a perspective-3D effect to the board silly rotate     | Rotate the board clockwise like a clock color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly
+  3D board         | Apply a perspective-3D effect to the board silly rotate     | Rotate the board clockwise like a clock censor           | custom ignore function color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly

 ### Planned
   - [X] ~~skins~~
   - [ ] spinwheel board
   - [ ] stone clicks + bioyomi sounds
-  - [ ] custom ignore function (blackout or hide messages from users in the censor list)
+  - [x] custom ignore function (blackout or hide messages from users in the censor list)

 ## HOW TO USE
  * create a new bookmark